-In the white part of a birch bark there are other medical substances: betulinic acid, b - sitosterol, flavonoids, lupeleol and other.
-Examinations conducted in Russian institute of pharmacology, showed that the complex of substances forming the white part of a birch bark possesses high antimutagenic activity, capable of lowering the number of mutations in the chromosomes and the genes, the frequency of the appearance of hereditary changes in the organism.
-The antimutagenic action of the substances of white part of a birch bark is connected with their capability for the suppression of free-radical oxidation, and in the ability of white part of a birch bark to induce the production of interferons, which, as it’s known, positively influence the processes of reparation of DNA.
-The substances contained in white part of a birch bark contribute to the decrease of hypoxia and to the increase of the stability of organism to the oxygen deficiency, being antihypoxant correcting the metabolism of cells.
+The white part of birch bark also contains some other substances: betulinic acid, b - sitosterol, flavonoids, lupeleol and other.
+Examinations conducted in the Russian institute of pharmacology showed that the complex of substances forming the white part of a birch bark possesses high antimutagenic activity, capable of lowering the number of mutations in the chromosomes and the genes, the frequency of the appearance of hereditary changes in the organism.
+The antimutagenic action of the substances of the white part of birch bark is connected with their capability for the suppression of free-radical oxidation and in the ability of the white part of birch bark to induce the production of interferons, which, as it’s known, positively influence the processes of reparation of DNA.
+The substances contained in the white part of a birch bark contribute to the decrease of hypoxia and to the increase of the stability of organisms to the oxygen deficiency, being antihypoxant correcting the metabolism of cells.

 Treatment of liver diseases is directed, mainly, to protect cells of the liver from damages caused by different chemical substances and toxins.